Fanny Lewald: Published works

 Of her writings in defense of the emancipation of women, Osterbriefe für die Frauen (1863) and Für und wider die Frauen (1870) are conspicuous.
 She also wrote sketches of travel.
 Her autobiography, Meine Lebensgeschichte (6 vols, 1861–1862), affords glimpses of the literary life of her time.

-A selection of her works was published under the title Gesammelte Schriften in 12 vols (1870–1874), and separately, in English as "Recollections of 1848" and "The Education of Fanny Lewald", translated by Hanna Lewis.
+A selection of her works, published under the title Gesammelte Schriften in 12 vols (1870–1874) have been translated by Hanna Lewis into English as Recollections of 1848 and The Education of Fanny Lewald.